Keshavpal22/RemoteRemedy/README.md

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->
 <h2>🐳Docker Setup</h2>

-Docker provides an easier way to set up and run Remote Remedy with all its dependencies.
+Docker provides an easier way to set up and run RemoteRemedy with all its dependencies.

 ### Prerequisites
 - Docker and Docker Compose [installed](https://www.docker.com/products/docker-desktop/) on your system